Towards Building Multilingual Language Model for Medicine: Results

 Given the limitations of automatic metrics in evaluating free-text generation, we further employ relative human ratings to rank performance and identify the most reliable automatic metric for future in-depth evaluations.

-Specifically, from the test set of MMedBench, we randomly selected 50 test cases per language, alongside outcomes generated by six notable models: our MMedLM, InternLM, BLOOM, LLaMA 2, PMC-LLaMA, and GPT-3.5.
-The sequence of samples and corresponding model outputs was randomized to prevent bias.
+Specifically, from the test set of MMedBench, we randomly selected 50 test cases per language, alongside outcomes generated by six notable models: MMed-Llama 3~(ours), Llama 3, InternLM 2, BioMistral, MEDITRON, GPT-3.5.
+The sequence of samples and corresponding model outputs are randomized to prevent bias.
 The evaluation panel, comprising five post-graduate students from the medical school of Shanghai Jiao Tong University and Peking Union Medical College, was instructed to rank the outputs based on accuracy, reasoning ability, and internal knowledge.
 To facilitate accurate assessment, manually verified references were also provided.
 Rankings were quantitatively assigned, with the highest rank awarded a score of 6 and the lowest a score of 1, thereby quantifying the quality of each model’s output.
 In parallel, we leveraged GPT-4 as an additional evaluator, assigning it the role of a judge to rank the outputs.
 Further details on GPT-4's evaluation method are available in \textbf{Supplementary Material~\ref{sec:prompt_used}}.

 Figure~\ref{fig:comparison_and_correlation}a illustrates the comparative analysis of model performances through relative ratings.
-Notably, MMedLM achieved the highest scores in both human (4.54) and GPT-4 (4.39) evaluations, aligning with its superior performance as indicated by the automatic machine metrics.
-Interestingly, GPT-3.5 received a lower human rating of 3.08, suggesting that the evaluators’ preferences might be influenced by the brevity of the responses.
+Notably, MMed-Llama\ 3 achieved the highest scores in both human (4.10) and GPT-4 (4.73) evaluations, aligning with its superior performance as indicated by the automatic machine metrics.
+It is particularly worth highlighting that MMed-Llama\ 3 can significantly outperform the other models in the GPT-4 rating, surpassing the second best model InternLM\ 2 by 0.89 rating scores.
+Interestingly, GPT-3.5 received a lower human rating of 2.37, suggesting that the evaluators’ preferences might be influenced by the brevity of the responses.
 Comprehensive rating results for each language and model are detailed in \textbf{Supplementary Material~\ref{sec:supple_detailed_experiment_results}}.
-Given that the rating metric is a relative indicator, adding new models requires a complete re-evaluation process, which is time-consuming due to extensive human labor.
-Consequently, the latest LLMs such as Mistral, InternLM 2, and our MMedLM 2 have not participated in rating comparisons.